 First up what quality is expected from a $45 book?
-Potentially something like 120+ pages, 120gsm premium uncoated stock, some full page images.
-Good cover printed in colour with laminate and an embellishment like a silver foil.
-Typical cost from BookPrint for this would be $12.60 (including GST) per book if ordering 500+.
+Potentially something like 120+ pages, 120gsm premium uncoated stock, some full-page images.
+Good cover printed in colour with laminate and embellishments like a silver foil.
+Let’s say the cost from BookPrint for this would be $12.60 (including GST) per book if ordering 500+.

-I know your a writer so you love words… but writing is business so please make sure you appreciate the numbers.
-Lets dive in to the numbers.
+I know you’re a writer so you love words… but writing is business so please make sure you appreciate the numbers.
+Let’s dive into the numbers.

 Total sales: 2,000 * $47 = $94,000